 The milestone is set in 2045: for that date, Ashurbeyli hopes to be able to celebrate the birth of the first child in space.

-I realize that you sound like a science fiction movie (Don't you think Mr. Ashurbeyli looks a little too much like Papa Barzetti?) but it is a serious project, and the founders of the new state of Asgardia are trying to get recognition from the United Nations.
+I realize that you sound like a science fiction movie (don't you think Mr. Ashurbeyli looks a little too much like Papa Barzetti?) but it is a serious project, and the founders of the new state of Asgardia are trying to get recognition from the United Nations.
 Here, maybe this is quite difficult, perhaps even more difficult than building orbiting stations.

 gathering

-The cost is around 110 € per request: all in all a reasonable price to pay to save yourself from the inevitable fate to which the human race will be condemned, do you think?
+The cost is around 110 € per request: all in all a reasonable price to pay to save oneself from the inevitable fate to which the human race will be condemned, do you think?

 Roadmap for space